DataDog/chaos-controller/ddmark/README.md

 * Define new rules/read the existing rules within the `ddmark/validation/validation.go` file (or in this doc)
 * Examples can be found in the `ddmark/teststruct.go` file
 * Add the desired rules to the appropriate struct fields in the package you wish to add validation to (care for type checking - e.g. Maximum rule can only be applied to int/uint fields).
 Correct format is `// +ddmark:validation:<rulename>=<value>`
 * The analyzed library has to contain a self-packaging exported [`Embed.FS`](https://pkg.go.dev/embed) field.
-This field will then be used by `ddmark` to import the versionned files into any executable using `ddmark.InitLibrary()` function.
+This field will then be used by `ddmark` to import the versioned files into any executable using `ddmark.InitLibrary()` function.

 2. Call the validation function from your code: